Sukhpreet7975/CPU-Scheduling-Algorithm-Simulator/README.md

 A web-based, interactive simulator designed to visualize and compare common CPU scheduling algorithms.
 This tool helps users understand the behavior and performance implications of techniques like FCFS, SJF, SRTF, Priority (Non-Preemptive & Preemptive), and Round Robin.
 It's built entirely with client-side HTML, CSS, and Vanilla JavaScript.

-**Live Demo:** 🚀 [Link to your live GitHub Pages demo if you have one - e.g., https://sukhpreet7975.github.io/CPU-Scheduling-Algorithm-Simulator/]

 ## 📋 Table of Contents

 *   [✨ Features](#sparkles-features)